Ménévillers

 Ménévillers is a commune in the Oise department in northern France.
-It covers an area of 4.88 square kilometres and had a population of approximately 104 residents as of the latest census.
-The commune lies at an elevation ranging from 79 to 108 metres above sea level.
+As of 2023, the population of the commune was 103.

 Geography

 Ménévillers covers an area of 4.88 square kilometres and lies at an elevation ranging from 79 to 108 metres above sea level.

 History

 Ménévillers has historical roots dating back to the Gallo-Roman period, evidenced by archaeological findings, including a Roman road connecting Venette to Montdidier.
 During the Middle Ages, the Abbey of Saint-Martin-aux-Bois held lordship over the area and owned a fortified windmill destroyed in the Hundred Years' War and rebuilt in 1514.